ddgryaz/fail2banAtMongodb/README.md

 ```

 ## Manual ban / unban
-Ban ip at all servers
+Ban ip at all servers.
 ```sh
 npm run ban 12.12.12.12
 ```
-Unban at all servers
+Unban at all servers.
 ```sh
 npm run unban 12.12.12.12
 ```

 ## Ban and unban via mongoDb
-just insert doc to 'ban'/'unban' collection.
+just insert doc into 'ban'/'unban' collection.
 All servers will transfer ban to a jail.

 Examples: